woifes/node-yasdi/README.md

 ## Remarks regarding yasdi and its LGPL
 *Here are the instructions how one can build a custom version of the yasdi library into this package (according to LGPL v2.1 with statically linked libraries).
 (It is assumed that the nodeJS related development is known.)*

-First you need the TypeScript version of this package which is part of a [monorepo](https://github.com/woifes/node-monorepo).
-The following describes where you find the different parts involved in the build:
+The following list describes where you find the different parts involved in the build:

 * The yasdi source code lies in the [bin](./bin/yasdi-1.8.1build9-src/) folder
 * The bindings (glue code) also lies in the [bin](./bin/yasdi-bindings/) folder \
- *This file was created by investigating the [cmakefile](./bin/yasdi-1.8.1build9-src/projects/generic-cmake/CMakeLists.txt) delivered with yasdi, some time and trial and error*
+ *This file was created by investigating the [cmakefile](./bin/yasdi-1.8.1build9-src/projects/generic-cmake/CMakeLists.txt) delivered with yasdi, some time with trial and error*
 * The build is configured via the [bindings.gyp](binding.gyp) file
 * Additionally there is an interface of the bindings for TypeScript defined in [src](./src/bindings/yasdiBindings.ts)